The commercialisation process

 EI has an established commercialisation process for translating new ideas, discoveries or inventions arising from your research into industry.

+- License the technology to an existing and market-established company.
 This is often the most effective way of managing the transfer of new technologies from the University into industry.
 Licensing enables the University to maintain ownership of its intellectual property and oversee that it is developed and commercialised by the licensee whilst at the same time generating royalty income from the use of its intellectual property by industry.